FORMAT is a convenient but expensive function, part 1

 I was honored to be a guest on the most recent Mixed Extents podcast, along with my friend and colleague Andy Mallon, where we talked about patching SQL Server.

-I harassed Erik Ejlskov Jensen enough to make me a universal command-line version of SqlQueryStress, and walk you through setting up a performance test between an Intel and M1 MacBook.
+I harassed Erik Ejlskov Jensen enough to make a universal command-line version of SqlQueryStress.
+See how I set up a performance test between Intel and M1 MacBooks.

-In this tip I show how indirect checkpoints can help improve performance and stability of more than just checkpoint operations themselves, and stifle some (but not all) problems.
-I conclude that you should proactively change this setting everywhere.
+In this tip, I show how indirect checkpoints can help improve performance and stability, and conclude that you should proactively change this setting everywhere.

 I show how I set up Azure SQL Edge in a Docker container on the new M1 MacBook.